i30101/i30101/README.md

 ## Currently I'm:
-- Working on a water quality prediction model 💧
+- Working on an ice crystal analysis software ❄️
-- Revamping the Woodson Science Olympiad website 🧪
 - Using and Material Deep Ocean and Material Palenight themes 🌙